Ericmok0312/TradingSystem/README.md

 This trading_system plans to use the interface from FUTU to implement the trade operations, quotings and data.

+### Dependencies

+**spdlog**

+This is a thread-safe light-weight log lib.

+**NNG**

+This is a successor of nanomsg.
+It is a lightweight, broker-less library,offering a simple API to solve common recurring messaging problems.
+This library is used to achieve the in-system communication as an aid of sharing memory approach.

 ### File Structure Explaination: